thallheim/dotfiles/README.md

 - [ ] Rename and fork off updater & man generator
 - [ ] Allow error verbosity levels
 	- [ ] Rework after 'proper' arg parsing is implemented
+- [ ] Allow saving existing target root as `dir.old/`
+	- Allow setting for gzip if repo is large enough to warrant compression?
 - [ ] Let user keep a machine/account-local ignore file that matches against
 the include list, suppressing warnings about those files not being on the local machine